Natural Sciences and Engineering Research Council of Canada

 Canada’s North is a socially, economically and strategically vital area.
 Covering half of the country’s landmass, but containing only one percent of its population, the North faces unique challenges related to such issues as resource development, increased self-government and land claims settlements.
 More recently, climate change, which has its greatest impact on the North, has become an increasingly important issue.
 Conducting research in the North can yield invaluable information about the causes and impacts of climate change, the movement of pollution, the importance of biodiversity and other issues of importance to Canadians.

-The future of northern research includes exploring the possibility of building a High Arctic Research Station (HARS).
+The future of northern research includes building the High Arctic Research Station (HARS).
 The concept received a strong endorsement in 2008 from an expert panel appointed by the Council of Canadian Academies.
-Indian and Northern Affairs Canada is currently conducting a feasibility study to determine the best location and infrastructure needs for HARS.
+Indian and Northern Affairs Canada is currently undertaking the planning and design of HARS, which will be located in Cambridge Bay, Nunavut.

 Northern research is, by its nature, collaborative, interdisciplinary and international.
 Canadian researchers work with, and play host to, many colleagues from other countries in an effort to better understand an area that is changing in ways that can affect the whole world.